adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 ## 4. Call to action buttons

 Call to action buttons often look like buttons to make them prominent in an interface.
-There is no dedicated element.
+There's no dedicated element.
 They are just regular links styled to call users to action—hence the name.

 <div class="image">
 	<figure>